Jumping rope is a form of cardio exercise that world-class athletes — from boxers to football pros — swear by. Jumping rope helps:

 Jumping rope can improve your balance

 It takes some coordination and balance to pull off a full jump rope workout.
-But practicing consistently will improve your ability to do it and give you better balance and coordination in your day-to-day life, too.
-One study of young soccer players showed that jumping rope as a training exercise improved coordination and balance on the field.
+But practicing consistently will improve your ability to do it and give you better balance and coordination in your day-to-day life, too. of young soccer players showed that jumping rope as a training exercise improved coordination and balance on the field.